Security Matters: The Top 4 Ways to Protect Your Dispensary & Customers

 Limiting the amount of cash and product that’s readily accessible can lessen your chances of being a target.
 So, keep only the limited amounts that are necessary for daily operations on site or on hand.
 Many dispensary security plans dictate storing cash and excess supply offsite or protected in well-secured vaults behind the scenes.

 As debit and credit card transactions in dispensaries become more legally acceptable, protecting your database from online threats is just as important.
-The industry saw this first-hand in 2017 with the hacking of MJ Freeway’s POS database in Colorado.
+The industry saw this first-hand in 2017 with the hacking of MJ Freeway’s POS databasein Colorado.
 Because many dispensaries are also keeping sensitive medical information on-hand for licensing and verification purposes – upping your cyber security is a best practice for the safety and assurance of the customers you hope to keep.

 More so than protecting the information you store online, you’ll also want to ensure your transaction systems are protected from crashing, too.
 Crashes in any system can cause unnecessary downtime, keeping you from much needed sales and incoming cash flow.

-Security Tip #4 – Don’t Cut Costs on Cameras
+Security Tip #4 – Don’t Cut Costs on Cameras Surveillance cameras mounted on a textured gray wall, emphasizing security measures for cannabis dispensaries.

 Almost every state issues security camera requirements, but don’t just stick to the bare minimum that they advise.
 While you may not want to swallow the up-front cost of high-tech security and monitoring systems – you’ll be happy you did if anything is ever to go awry.
 Another piece of advice from cannabis security experts is to keep your cameras visible.
 You’ll cut down on potential problems if threats are aware that the lens is rolling.